bfeitknecht/vault/var/other/VISIONEN/yap.md

 Author: Basil Feitknecht
 Byline: \*absolutely no affiliation with big yap™ whatsoever
 Lead:
 Have you ever wondered, what goes on inside the head of a professional girlboss?
 Me too.
 How do they get their hair so shiny?
 Why don't they drink enough water?
-Maybe, through a venture into
+In this article, we investigate such intriguing behavioral exhibits and explore a basis of reasoning hypothesized to entail the secret to it all,

 Littered with questions, I embarked upon a quest to reach a literary destiny through metaphorical means of transport.